OSCAR-CASALS/Space_invaders_clone/README.md

 A clone of the classic Space Invaders made with SDL2.

 ## How to install
-To use this program you must have installed SDL2, SDL_image and SDL_ttf, which can be installed with the following commands.
+To use this program you must have installed SDL2, SDL2_image and SDL2_ttf, which can be installed with the following commands.
 ```
 sudo apt-get install libsdl2-dev
 sudo apt-get install libsdl2-image-2.0-0-dev